Approximate Bayesian Model Selection with the Deviance Statistic: Introduction

-The \cite{johnson2005} approach is extended in \citet{johnson2008} to the likelihood ratio test statistic and thus, if applied to generalized linear regression models (GLMs), to the deviance statistic \citep{NelderWedderburn1972}.
+The \citet{johnson2005} approach is extended in \citet{johnson2008} to the likelihood ratio test statistic and, thus, if applied to generalized linear regression models (GLMs), to the deviance statistic [\citet{NelderWedderburn1972}].
 This is explored further in \citet{hu.johnson2009}, where Markov chain Monte Carlo (MCMC) is used to develop a Bayesian variable selection algorithm for logistic regression.
-However, estimation of the factor $g$ in the implicit $g$-prior and estimation of the regression coefficients is not discussed.
+However, the factor $g$ in the implicit $g$-prior is treated as fixed and estimation of the regression coefficients is also not discussed.
 We fill this gap and extend the work by \citet{hu.johnson2009}, combining $g$-prior methodology for the linear model with Bayesian model selection based on the deviance.
-This enables us to apply empirical \citep{GeorgeFoster2000} and fully Bayesian \citep{CuiGeorge2008} approaches for estimating the hyperparameter $g$ to GLMs.
-By linking $g$-priors to the theory on shrinkage estimates of regression coefficients in GLMs \citep{copas1983, Copas1997}, we finally obtain a unified framework for objective Bayesian model selection and parameter inference in GLMs.
-In addition, we show that Bayesian model selection with the deviance statistic can also be done in the Cox model for survival data.
+This enables us to apply empirical [\citet{GeorgeFoster2000}] and fully Bayesian [\citet{CuiGeorge2008}] approaches for estimating the hyperparameter $g$ to GLMs.
+By linking $g$-priors to the theory on shrinkage estimates of regression coefficients [\citeauthor{copas1983} (\citeyear{copas1983,Copas1997})], we finally obtain a unified framework for objective Bayesian model selection and parameter inference for GLMs.